 - Bike insurance.
 This type of insurance does exist.
 However, it is not regulated throughout the industry.
 Insurance companies will charge you different prices depending on how often you use your bike and the condition it is in.

 To keep yourself on the safe side, it is important for you to use hand signals to give vehicles behind you a head’s up that you are planning on stopping or moving to another lane.
-This is a very effective and simple technique that will be understood easily.
-There are different signals you may use while you are riding your bike on the road.
+This is a very effective and simple technique that can be understood quite easily.

 - Left turn.
 To signal a left turn, you need to lift your left arm and have it straightened out to your left.

 - Right turn.
-For right turns, you are given two options.
-The first way to signal a right turn is to horizontally hold out your right hand and make a right angle between your underarm and body.
+The first way to signal a right turn is to horizontally hold your right arm out.

-If you were involved in a bicycle accident and want to file a lawsuit against the individual at-fault, West Coast Trial Lawyers has Glendale bicycle accident attorney with over 60 years of collective legal experience on personal injury.
-We offer a free, no-obligation consultation at our Glendale personal injury law firm.
-To schedule an appointment, contact our legal team 24/7 by calling (818) 839-8800 or emailing [email protected]
+If you were involved in a bicycle accident and want to file a lawsuit against the individual at-fault, West Coast Trial Lawyers has Glendale bicycle accident attorneys who are readily available to assist you with your case.